sefop/sefop-training-hub/guides/managing-decision-support-teams.md

 *Placeholder — content coming soon.*

-This guide will cover the managerial side of SEFOP: how to organize, staff, and lead a team building decision-support software (optimization models, simulations, and the tools around them) — for managers and PhD-level scientists who now find themselves responsible for people as well as models.
+This guide will cover the managerial side of SEFOP: how to organize, staff, and lead a team building decision-support software in a company.

+Who this guide is for:
+- Engineering Managers
+- Directors
+- Tech lead